ymd-h/gym-notebook-wrapper/README.md

 ## 3. Usage

-Two classes are implemented in `gnwrapper` module in this gym-notebook-wrapper package.
+Three classes are implemented in `gnwrapper` module in this gym-notebook-wrapper package.

 ### 3.1 Simple One Shot Animation